habedi/hsdlib/README.md

 Hsdlib is a C library that provides hardware-accelerated implementations of popular distance metrics and similarity measures for high-dimensional data.
-It automatically picks the optimal implementation (scalar, AVX, AVX2, AVX512, NEON, SVE) at runtime based on the available CPU features.
+It automatically picks the optimal implementation (AVX, AVX2, AVX512, NEON, or SVE) at runtime based on the available CPU features.

 ### Features